 After attending your presentation at our annual conference last week, I’ve been thinking about the invisible cultural boundaries impacting the effectiveness of my global team.

-in bridging the cultural differences between Asians and Europeans.
+When I moved to China, I thought the difficulty would be in bridging the cultural differences between Asians and Europeans.
 And it is true that the Asian members of my team are uncomfortable with the way our French and German members publicly disagree with them and give them negative feedback.
 I’ve coached the team members on how to moderate their approaches and reactions to work more effectively together.

 But to my surprise, the most serious difficulties we have on the team are between the Chinese and the Japanese.
-The Chinese gripe that the Japanese are slow to make decisions, inflexible,
+The Chinese gripe that the Japanese are slow to make decisions, inflexible, and unwilling to change.
+The Japanese complain that the Chinese don’t think things through, make rash decisions, and seem to thrive in chaos.
+Not only do these two Asian groups have difficulty working together, but also the Japanese in many ways behave more like the Germans than like the Chinese—something I never anticipated.

 I’d appreciate any thoughts and suggestions you may have.